GG1D29/my-design-pattern-mastery/README.md

 - Design Principle → Encapsulate what varies.
 - The iterator pattern helps us encapsulate the iteration.
 - For example: Iterator interface in Java Collection allows data to be accessed, removed, or stored in a collection.

+### B4.
+Mediator Pattern
+- An object that encapsulates how a set of objects interact.
+- Mediator promotes loose coupling by keeping objects from referring to each other explicitly

 ---